 - Assessments of pavement surfaces should not be done by non-disabled people.
 Lived experience has to be represented in decisions. - Sighted guidance is now allowed under coronavirus rules, but only if members of the person's household is providing it.
-Blind people who live alone are potentially very limited in movement elsewhere. - Exclusion from food shopping due to government decisions regarding clinical vulnerability; online shopping slots reserved for others. · living in the city centre - being able to get home deliveries has become much more difficult. - Traffic lights no longer make a noise, or don't make a noise long enough to allow good time to cross the road - A request to audit public transport to the hospital.
+Blind people who live alone are potentially very limited in movement elsewhere. - Exclusion from food shopping due to government decisions regarding clinical vulnerability; online shopping slots reserved for others. - Traffic lights no longer make a noise, or don't make a noise long enough to allow good time to cross the road - A request to audit public transport to the hospital.
 Getting to the hospital is fine, but the bus stop to leave is a long way away.